Download UD's GeoBlue Member Card >

 GeoBlue Health Insurance

-Carefully read this information on coverages and exclusions.
+Visit the UD Risk Management website and carefully read information on coverages and exclusions.
 GeoBlue does not cover injuries sustained due to engagement in high-risk activities such as skin/scuba diving, skydiving, mountaineering, ultralight aircraft, parasailing, sail planning, hang gliding, parachuting or bungee jumping.